-DNA extraction results only said to be good if the purity and yield of DNA are sufficient to perform a DNA test.
-Plenty of DNA extraction or isolation methods exists from manual to automated.
+DNA extraction results are only said to be good if the purity and yield of DNA are sufficient to perform a DNA test.
+Plenty of DNA extraction or isolation methods exist from manual to automated.

 Though routine day genetic labs highly rely on spin-column DNA extraction or magnetic bead-based technology, manual methods are giving good results, if performed well.

-Small lab sets or genetic centers can’t afford an automated DNA extraction system or even spin-column kits and therefore they have to depend on the manual methods and assure its quality timely.
+Small lab sets or genetic centers can’t afford an automated DNA extraction system or even spin-column kits and therefore they have to depend on manual methods and assure their quality timely.

 A salting-out method, phenol-chloroform method and enzyme-based DNA extraction methods are common to use.
 We here are talking about the commercial genetic testing centers and therefore not talking about plant DNA extraction.

 For manual DNA isolation, purity and quantity is the biggest concern for researchers.
-On the contrary, the magnetic bead technology or spin-column DNA extraction kits directly gives a good quality DNA.
+On the contrary, magnetic bead technology or spin-column DNA extraction kits directly gives good quality DNA.

 However, as we said, there are many factors why not all are using these techniques frequently.
 Put simply, to achieve a successful DNA extraction, the final product must be highly pure and sufficient enough to process further.